EvanCooper9/weather_sms/README.md

 Scheduled weather notifications via SMS

 ##About
 weather_sms is a pure javascript app that sends scheduled text messages containing weather information.
 It integrates both [Twilio](https://www.twilio.com) for SMS and [OpenWeatherMap](http://openweathermap.org) for weather.
-With Node.js and express, weather_sms runs as a standalone server to send messages.
+With Node.js, weather_sms runs as a standalone server to send messages.

 Currently, it runs on an [Onion Omega](https://onion.io).